xdrip-js/Logger/README.md

 	Not Prefered / Advanced mode: Calibrate after > 15 minutes since CGM start.

-Calibrate by one of two methods below:
+Calibrate by using one of the two methods below:
-	- Nightscout Treatment BG Check and put calibrated glucose in the Glucose Reading field
+	Nightscout Treatment BG Check and put calibrated glucose in the Glucose Reading field or
-	- Run ```g5-calibrate <bg>``` from the command line
+	Run ```g5-calibrate <bg>``` from the command line

 After calibration(s), you should see BG values in Nightscout and in the log.